sina1010anis/DigiKala/README.md

     Username : siis@gmail.com
     Password : 123456789

+To enter the admin panel, first log in with the user above and go to the user's button and click the admin panel button
 ## Items used:

 This website is designed with laravel and vuejs as well as related libraries like jquery